Webs of Type P: The a-Web Category

+\end{proposition} \begin{proof} We will focus primarily on the statement for the spanning set of morphisms in $\pWeb$.
+The statement for $\aWeb$ is simpler due to the lack of cups and caps, and should be considered known (e.g., see \cite[Theorem 3.11]{SW} or \cite[Lemma 4.9]{BEPO}).

-is a \(\k\)-spanning set for \(\Hom_{\aWeb}(\bba,\bbb)\). \end{proposition} \begin{proof} Let \(f\) be a diagram in \(\Hom_{\pWeb}(\bba,\bbb)\).
-Using the defining relations \cref{AssocRel,CupDiagSwitchRel2} of \(\pWeb\), \cref{BraidThm}, and \cref{RungsToCross}, we may rewrite \(f\) as a linear combination of diagrams consisting of splits, merges, cups, caps, antennas, and crossings, where: \begin{itemize} \item no merge occurs below any split; \item no cup occurs below any cap; \item no crossing occurs above any merge or below any split; \item no antenna occurs above any merge, cup, cap, or crossing. \end{itemize} Any diagram which satisfies all of the above is equivalent to a constant multiple of some diagram with the following form:
+Let \(f\) be a diagram in \(\Hom_{\pWeb}(\bba,\bbb)\).
+By inducting on the number of ``out of place'' parts, we may apply the defining relations \cref{AssocRel,CupDiagSwitchRel2} of \(\pWeb\), \cref{BraidThm}, and \cref{RungsToCross}, to rewrite \(f\) as a linear combination of diagrams consisting of splits, merges, cups, caps, antennas, and crossings, where: \begin{itemize} \item no merge occurs below any split; \item no cup occurs below any cap; \item no crossing occurs above any merge or below any split; \item no antenna occurs above any merge, cup, cap, or crossing. \end{itemize} Any diagram which satisfies all of the above is equivalent to a constant multiple of some diagram with the following form:

 for some labels \(d_i, x_j^{(i)}, y_j^{(i)} \in \Z_{\geq 0}\), and \(X\) is a diagram composed only of crossings, cups, and caps, where no cup occurs below any cap.

 Now we consider \cref{spandiag1}.
 Note the following: \begin{enumerate} \item If two strands which split from \(a_i\) meet in a cap in \(X\), then by \cref{CapDiagSwitchRel1} the diagram can be rewritten by adding one to \(d_i\), deleting the strand, and multiplying by 2. \item If two strands which merge in \(b_i\) meet in a cup in \(X\), then by \cref{CupDiagSwitchRel2} the diagram is zero. \item If for some \(i \neq j\), there is more than one instance of a strand which splits from \(a_i\) and a strand which splits from \(a_j\) meeting in a cap in \(X\), then the diagram is zero by \cref{ZeroLem}. \item If for some \(i \neq j\), there is more than one instance of a strand which merges into \(b_i\) and a strand which merges into \(b_j\) meeting in a cup in \(X\), then the diagram is zero by \cref{ZeroLem}. \item If \(d_i >1\), then the diagram is zero by \cref{ZeroLem}. \item If there is more than one strand in \(X\) which splits from \(a_i\) and merges into \(b_j\), then by \cref{DiagSwitchRel}, the diagram can be written with a single strand which splits from \(a_i\) and merges into \(b_j\), multiplied by some constant. \end{enumerate}